An annotated bibliography for comparative prime number theory: Introduction

 The phrase ``comparative prime number theory'' goes back at least as far as the title of a long sequence of papers of Knapowski and Tur\'an, beginning with~\cite{MR0146156}.
 That paper begins with a list of several questions that can be interpreted as an attempt to define the scope of the field, as does the first paper~\cite{MR0162771} in a sequel series by the same authors.
 Other surveys of these topics include papers by Kaczorowski~\cite{MR1645811} and by Ford and Konyagin~\cite{MR1985941}, as well as an expository introduction to the field by Granville and the first author~\cite{MR2202918}.

 This being said, there is no ironclad definition of what is and is not comparative prime number theory.
 Most quantities in this field have ``explicit formulas'' that express them as sums of oscillatory functions indexed by the zeros of $L$-functions of some type (including the Riemann zeta-function).
 As such, suitably normalized versions of these quantities are expected to have limiting (logarithmic) distribution functions, which are measures that record the frequencies with which the normalized quantities take values in various intervals in the limit (``continuous histograms'' of their values).
-In our view, the existence of such a limiting distribution is the main criterion for deciding whether a topic does or does not belong to the field of comparative prime number theory.
+In our view, the existence of such a limiting distribution is one of the main criteria for deciding whether a topic does or does not belong to the field of comparative prime number theory.

 The purpose of this annotated bibliography is to provide a single exhaustive resource that lists every publication in the field of comparative prime number theory, and provides a summary of the results of each publication included.
 Like any human endeavour, the fulfillment of that goal will be imperfect.
-More specifically, we have aimed for completeness for all publications through 2019 (in an alternate timeline without the COVID-19 pandemic, this work might have been completed in 2020), as well as an incomplete list of publications from 2020--2023.
+More specifically, we have aimed for completeness for all publications through 2023, as well as an incomplete list of sources from 2024.

 The publications in comparative prime number theory over the 170 years of its existence have understandably used a wide variety of notations for the same objects.
 Another purpose of this work is to propose a unified system of notation for referring to the functions and quantities that are the main objects of study in comparative prime number theory, as well as uniform terminology for the assumptions on zeros of $L$-functions that arise repeatedly when trying to prove theorems about these quantities.
 In particular, in our summaries of each publication, we have translated the results into this modern unified notation whenever possible, rather than preserving the notation used by the authors.
 In this respect, this work is more of a scientific resource than a historical document, although of course we hope it has some utility in the latter role (and we have included authors' exact words on a few occasions, particularly when problems or conjectures were first proposed).